rweigel/phys260/Electric_Potential/Electric_Potential.md

 # Electric Potential Energy Differences, $\Delta U$

-Recall from mechanics that the symbol $U$ was used to represent potential energy.
+%Recall from mechanics that the symbol $U$ was used to represent potential energy.
 The potential energy of an object increases when you do a positive amount of work on it.
 For example, if you lift a mass from the floor, you increase its potential energy.
 In addition, recall that work done on an object {\it changes} its potential energy, and this change is represented by $\Delta U$.

 Mathematically, the work done by a force $\bfvec{F}$ in moving an object from position $a$ to position $b$ is